-As soon as you arrive at your allocated venue, support invigilators must show your ID card to the Lead invigilator.
-Every invigilator needs to print and sign your name, the time you arrive in the venue on the Invigilator Attendance Sheet.
+As soon as you arrive at your allocated venue, you must show your student ID card to the Lead / Support Invigilator (Lead), print and sign your name, the time you arrive in the venue and your contact number on the Invigilator Attendance Sheet.
+An examinations marshal will come and collect this sheet after the examination has started.